freaksie/ML-on-Chip/README.md

 ## Content

-hls4ml.ipynb : This notebook has implementation of HLS4ML for VC707 FPGA.
+hls4ml.ipynb: This notebook has the implementation of HLS4ML for VC707 FPGA.

-latency.txt : This text file is report generated about LUT operations, resource utilization and opeartion latency.
+latency.txt: This text file is a report generated about LUT operations, resource utilization, and operation latency.

-model_1 : This directory consist of HLS and VHDL version of the model which is comaptible with [Vivado 2018.3](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html)
+model_1: This directory consists of the HLS and VHDL versions of the model which is compatible with [Vivado 2018.3](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html)

+15-0.9637.h5: MLP model in Keras that will be used in FPGA

-### _Note HLS4ML only support Vivado version from 2018.2 to 2020.1 and only works on linux Os_
+### _Note HLS4ML only supports Vivado version from 2018.2 to 2020.1 and only works on Linux Os_